 Once you leave your Los Angeles apartment.
 You face a number of risks like Slip and Fall Outside Your Apartment before you make it off the property.
 One of these is the chance that you may slip and fall.
 If this occurs on the landlord’s property, you may be entitled to financial compensation in a premises liability lawsuit.

 Your Landlord’s Legal Obligations to Keep You Safe

 Your landlord is legally responsible for maintaining the area outside your apartment.
 These areas include the following:

 - Recreation areas

 While you have the legal requirement to pay rent according to your lease, your landlord also has obligations to you.
 One of their responsibilities is to provide you with safe premises.
 Otherwise, they can be held liable in a civil lawsuit.

-The key standard that comes into play in a slip-and-fall lawsuit against your landlord is that they must take reasonable steps to stop accidents.
-While they are not expected to take superhuman measures to prevent all mishaps on their property, they are expected to do things that a reasonable landlord would do, including:
+The key standard that comes into play is a slip-and-fall lawsuit against your landlord.
+Is that they must take reasonable steps to stop accidents.
+While they are not expected to take superhuman measures to prevent all mishaps on their property.
+They are expected to do things that a reasonable landlord would do, including: